 Mechanical Engineering is one of the traditional engineering disciplines and is also at the forefront of modern technological innovations.
-Stony Brook places a strong emphasis on graduate programs that produce individuals with competent backgrounds in the basic principles and who are prepared for industrial research and development positions, university faculty posts, and leadership roles in government agencies.
+Stony Brook University and SUNY Korea place a strong emphasis on graduate programs that produce individuals with competent backgrounds in the basic principles and who are prepared for research and development positions in the industry, university faculty postions, and leadership roles in government agencies.

 Students can choose one of three areas of concentration: mechanical design, solid mechanics, and thermal sciences and fluid mechanics.
-They can then focus on experimental, analytical, or computational aspect-or any combination of these aspects.
+They can then focus on experimental, analytical, or computational aspect or a combination of these aspects.

 M.S.
 Program in Mechanical Engineering

-The M.S. program is designed to train students with professional goals in business, industry, or government.
+The M.S. program is designed to train students with professional career in business, industry, or government.
 Besides the regular M.S. program, we also offer a combined five-year B.E./M.S. program.

 Ph.D.
 Program in Mechanical Engineering